andrewthauer/dotfiles/README.md

 - `local/zsh/.zshenv.local` - Customize the zsh environment (sourced by `zsh/.zshenv`)
 - `local/zsh/.zshrc.local` - Customize the zsh (sourced by `zsh/.zshrc`)
 - `local/git/.gitconfig` - This should contain any local git settings (i.e. user/email)

+### `modules`

+Modules are based on topics grouped into a specific directory (i.e. zsh, git, etc.).
+The following conventions are used:

+- `init.zsh` - Used to initialize the module
+- `aliases.zsh` - Contains various aliases
+- `bin` - Contains executable commands (may be added to `$PATH`)
+- `functions` - Contains functions that can be sourced
+- `modules` - Contains additional submodules

 ## Configuration